Georgia election probe report to remain secret for now

 Associated Press

-ATLANTA (AP) — A Georgia prosecutor argued Tuesday in court that a judge should not immediately release a report by a special grand jury investigating whether then-President Donald Trump and his allies broke the law by seeking to overturn his 2020 election loss.
+ATLANTA (AP) — A judge said Tuesday that a final report produced by a special grand jury tasked with investigating attempts by then-President Donald Trump and his allies to overturn his 2020 election defeat in Georgia will remain under wraps for now.

-Fulton County District Attorney Fani Willis said disclosure of the report could violate the rights of potential defendants and could negatively affect the ability to prosecute those who may be charged with crimes.

-“We want to make sure that everyone is treated fairly and we think for future defendants to be treated fairly, it is not appropriate at this time for this report to be released,” Willis said.

 The investigation is one of several that threaten potential legal consequences for the Republican former president as he seeks reelection in 2024.
 Over a period of roughly seven months, the special grand jury heard from dozens of witnesses, including high-profile Trump allies, such as attorney Rudy Giuliani and Sen. Lindsey Graham of South Carolina, and high-ranking Georgia officials, such as Secretary of State Brad Raffensperger and Gov. Brian Kemp.